antonioru/beautiful-react-diagrams/docs/schema.md

 ### createSchema

-Creates a valid diagam `schema` by validating the passed one.
+Creates a valid diagram `schema` by validating the passed one.
 It ensures the nodes' id by creating a random one if none is provided.

 ```javascript static